Get the lead out

 In 2003 Minnesota's loon population was about 12,000 birds, and the numbers appear stable.
 There are, however, some potential threats to the long-term survival and status of loon populations.
 One of those is the threat posed by lead fishing sinkers and jigs.

 The Minnesota Pollution Control Agency did a study to examine loons for high mercury concentrations.
-The mercury study incidentally discovered that loons are dying from lead poisoning.
-Out of 101 dead loons that were analyzed, a total of seven died of lead poisoning and an equal number died of fish line entanglement.
+The mercury study incidentally discovered that loons were dying from lead poisoning.
+Out of 101 dead loons that were analyzed, a total of seven died of lead poisoning and an equal number died from fish line entanglement.
 The fish line problem is fairly straightforward and can be reduced by urging anglers to avoid disposing of waste fish line in our lakes.
 The lead poisoning problem is more complex.

 Biologists have studied the effects of lead sinkers and jigs on water birds and birds of prey since the 1970s.
 In areas where loons breed, lead poisoning from sinkers or jigs may account for up to 50 percent of the dead adult loons found by researchers.
-Between 1980 and 1996, the Raptor Center reported lead poisoning in 138 of 650 eagles they treated.
-From 1996-99, 43 additional eagles were affected by lead toxicity.
-Most times the source of the lead cannot be detected, as the birds have cast the material out of their system.
-The Raptor Center reports there has been no reduction in lead poisoning of bald eagles despite recent restrictions on lead gun shot for hunting waterfowl.